mikeizbicki/cmc-csci040/project_00/README.md

      - [ ] *contain a table with at least 3 rows and 3 columns*

  - Every HTML file must:

+     - [ ] have consistent formatting between pages

      - [ ] *use the `<link>` tag to include the CSS file*